nicoleyimessier/ofxProjectionApp/README.md

  ![test](https://github.com/nicoleyimessier/ofxProjectionApp/blob/master/Documentation/SoftwareImages/CroppingState.png)

  3. To edit a specific warp, click on the warp visual and it will highlight.
- 4. Once a warp is highlighted, use the GUI variables to edit the size, position of the crop.
+ 4. Once a warp is highlighted, use the GUI variables to edit the size and position of the crop.
 To adjust the size and position of the crop within the canvas, use the sliders in the main GUI labeled “CROP WIDTH”, “CROP HEIGHT”, “CROP XPOS”, and “CROP YPOS”.
-Note that the red rectangle represents the crop of the canvas that is drawn in the warp.
+Note that the red rectangle represents the crop of the canvas that is drawn into the warp.
  5. To adjust the position of the crop within the warp, change the sliders corresponding to “X POS OF CROP IN WARP” and “Y POS OF CROP IN WARP”